Royal Swedish Yacht Club: History

-They were the Challenger of Record for the 2013 America's Cup, where they were represented by Artemis Racing.
+The Royal Swedish Yacht Club were the Challenger of Record for the 2013 America's Cup, where they were represented by Artemis Racing.
 Artemis Racing also completed in the 2017 America's Cup, where they were defeated by Emirates Team New Zealand in the Louis Vuitton Cup finals.

+At the 2020 Summer Olympics, Royal Swedish Yacht Club sailors Anton Dahlberg and Fredrik Bergström finished second in the men's 470 event, while Josefin Olsson did the same in the Laser Radial event.

+Sailors

+Sailors that have participated in the Summer Olympics while representing the Royal Swedish Yacht Club: